 - If so, you can continue with this procedure. - If not, you will need to reassess which method you can use to connect to the device.

-To connect the projector to an composite Video source device: - Take the (optional accessory) Video cable and connect one end to the composite Video output socket of the Video source device. - 2.
-Connect the other end of the Video cable to the VIDEO socket on the projector.
+To connect the projector to an composite Video source device:

+- 1. Take the Video cable and connect one end to the composite Video output socket of the Video source device. - 2.
+Connect the other end of the Video cable to the VIDEO socket on the projector. - If you wish, you can use another suitable audio cable and connect one end of the cable to the AUDIO OUT socket of the projector, and the other end to your external speakers (not supplied).

 The final connection path should be like that shown in the following diagram:

 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting Audio" on page 17 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+See "Connecting Audio" on page 21 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly. - You need only connect to this device using a composite Video connection if Component Video and S-Video inputs are unavailable for use.
-See "Connecting Video source devices" on page 17 for details.
+See "Connecting Video source devices" on page 21 for details.